-Defined benefit plans exception.

-Generally, contributions up to the current unfunded liability of a defined benefit plan are deductible, regardless of the number of participants in the plan.
-In addition, when determining the amount of nondeductible contributions for any tax year, an employer may elect, for that tax year, not to include any contributions to a defined benefit plan except to the extent they exceed the full-funding limitation (as defined in section 412(c)(7), determined without regard to section 412(c)(7)(A)(i)(I)).
+Defined benefit plans exception.Generally, contributions up to the current unfunded liability of a defined benefit plan are deductible, regardless of the number of participants in the plan.
+In addition, when determining the amount of nondeductible contributions for any tax year, an employer may elect, for that tax year, not to include any contributions to a defined benefit plan except, in the case of a multiemployer plan, to the extent they exceed the full-funding limitation (as defined in section 431(c)(6).
 This election applies to terminated and ongoing plans.
 An employer making this election cannot also benefit from the exceptions for terminating plans and for certain contributions to defined contribution plans under section 4972(c)(6).
-When determining the amount of nondeductible contributions, the deductible limits under section 404(a)(7) must be applied first to contributions to defined contribution plans and then to contributions to defined benefit plans.
+When determining the amount of nondeductible contributions. the deductible limits under section 404(a)(7) must be applied first to contributions to defined contribution plans and then to contributions to defined benefit plans.

 Defined contribution plans exception.
 Employer contributions to one or more defined contribution plans that are nondeductible because they exceed the combined plan deduction limits of section 404(a)(7) are not subject to the 10% excise tax.
-In determining the amount of nondeductible contributions that are subject to the 10% excise tax, do not include:
+In determining the amount of nondeductible contributions subject to the 10% excise tax, do not include any of the following.

-- Employer contributions to one or more defined contribution plans which are nondeductible solely because of section 404(a)(7) that do not exceed the matching contributions described in section 401(m)(4)(A), - Contributions to a SIMPLE 401(k) or a SIMPLE IRA that are considered nondeductible because they are not made in connection with the employer's trade or business.
-However, this provision pertaining to SIMPLEs does

-- not apply to contributions made on behalf of the employer or the employer's family, or - Contributions not in excess of 6% of the compensation (as defined in section 404(a) and adjusted in section 404(a)(12)) paid or accrued during the tax year to the beneficiaries under the plans.
+- Employer contributions to one or more defined contribution plans which are nondeductible solely because of section 404(a)(7) that do not exceed the matching contributions described in section 401(m)(4)(A). - Contributions to a SIMPLE 401(k) or a SIMPLE IRA considered nondeductible because they are not made in connection with the employer's trade or business.
+However, this provision pertaining to SIMPLEs does not apply to contributions made on behalf of the employer or the employer's family. - Contributions not in excess of 6% of compensation, as defined in section 404(a) and adjusted in section 404(a)(12), paid or accrued during the tax year to beneficiaries under the plans.